What Are the Advantages of Full Mouth Dental Implants vs. Dentures?

 If you’re missing all of your teeth, you have two choices for replacing them: full mouth dental implants and dentures.
-Many patients come to our office and want to know which is the best solution.
+Many patients come to our NYC dental office in Lower Manhattan and want to know which is the best solution.
 While everyone is different and has their own unique needs and circumstances, generally speaking we recommend full mouth dental implants over traditional dentures.
 It’s true that dental implants cost more than dentures, but the advantages of full mouth dental implants are significant.

 Here’s what you should consider when making your decision.